Editorial Policy and Content Standards

 • Topics are selected based on common consumer questions, recurring confusion points, and areas where people benefit from step-by-step explanations.

-• Drafts are edited for clarity, completeness, and internal consistency (definitions, timelines, and terminology).
+• Drafts are edited for clarity, completeness, internal consistency, and readability.

-• Where a page displays “Reviewed by,” the named attorney has reviewed and edited the page for accuracy and readability before publication.
+• Where a page displays “Reviewed by,” the named attorney has reviewed and edited that page for accuracy, clarity, and readability before publication or republication.

-You can learn more about attorney credentials and background on our About page.
+You can learn more about our attorney contributors, qualifications, and background on our team page and our About Us page.

 Research and Sources